torodb/stampede/documentation/docs/quickstart.md

 * One PostgreSQL instance to be used as a relational backend.
 * Java 8 virtual machine.

-If one or more of these requirements are not meet, more information and additional documentation can be found in the [installation](installation.md) chapter.
+If one or more of these requirements are not meet, more information and additional documentation can be found in the installation chapters.

 # Backend configuration